 StackExchange is a StackOverflow property and it’s another great resource for looking for examples of good code as teams of users who are working together to make their current code even better.
 If you’re going to get into coding in any serious fashion, you should probably just have StackOverflow and StackExchange accounts just in case.

-You can also look to sites like Quora, Reddit, and chat services like Discord to find a bunch of different coding communities as well.
+You can also look to sites like Quora, Reddit, and chat services such as Discord to find numerous coding communities.
 And if you’re a web developer, you could always just look at the source code of your favorite websites.
 There may be some restrictions to what you can and can’t see, but you’ll be able to see a lot of the front-end elements with a simple right-click.

 Google is a programmer’s best friend.